Hampta Pass Trek

 Hampta pass trek connects two beautiful valleys named; Kullu and Lahaul, where one gets to see various ever changing Landscapes.There are only few treks which can offer almost everything that one wishes to see on an Himalayan trek.
 Incredible views of glacial valleys, thick pine forest, open meadows, adrenaline pumping waterways, and an adventurous crossing of a high altitude pass.
 Like an icing on the cake, we have added an exciting day long trip for camping at Chandratal; a high altitude alpine lake & a camper's paradise.
 The return road journey is over the Rohtang pass.
 It is a moderate grade trek and recommended for experienced as well as beginners.

 Hampta Pass is a moderate level trek i.e. it requires more strength and endurance than easy level treks.
-It is recommended that you first gain an experience of trekking to altitudes higher than 3000 meters, and then move one level up with this trek.
-However, if you are a beginner but committed to preparing well, then you need at least 2-3 months to prepare physically & mentally for this trek.
-For details on trek difficulty level, please read on Bikat Rating Scale
+It is recommended that you first gain an experience of trekking to altitudes higher than 3000 metres, and then move one level up with this trek.
+However, if you are a beginner but committed to prepare, then you need at least 2-3 months to prepare physically & mentally for this trek.
+For details on trek difficulty level, please read on Bikat Rating Scale.

 Here is your checklist for this trek.
 Make sure you pack all these items for a comfortable trekking experience.

 The base site for Hampta Pass Trek is Jobra.
 The trek begins from Allain Ghugal Hydel Project Site.
-Jobra is one & a half hour drive away from Manali (20 Kms)
+Jobra is half an hour drive away from Manali.

 Manali is well connected to Delhi with through road and air.
 There are no direct trains from Delhi though.